fulpstation/fulpstation/fulp_modules/bloodsuckers/readme.md

 ### Description:

-Adds Bloodsuckers, vassals and Monster hunter antagonists to the game.
+Adds the Bloodsucker, Vassal and Monster Hunter antagonists to the game, with all code, sprites and sounds necessary.

 ### TG files changed: